RTXteam/RTX/DockerBuild/test-instance-scripts/README.md

 - The shell scripts were written by Stephen Ramsey with a lot of help from Finn Womack.
 - `Merged-Dockerfile` was written by Finn Womack.

+# Will this work on something other than Ubuntu 18.04 in the host OS?

+I have no idea.
+Give it a try and report back!
+These scripts have only been tested under Ubuntu 18.04 for the host OS (and running Ubuntu 20.04 inside the container).